How to Find Out Who Owned a House Before You? Simple Steps

 5. Search Newspaper Archives

 Delving into newspaper archives can be a fruitful endeavor in uncovering the ownership history of a house.
 Newspapers have long been a reliable source of local information, often containing valuable details about real estate transactions, obituaries, and community events that can shed light on previous owners.
+Additionally, you may be able to access fire history records by address through newspaper archives to uncover any significant past events.

 By examining articles, advertisements, and public notices, you may discover names, dates, and significant events related to the property in question.